gunaxprofessional/End-To-End-Diabetes-Mellitus-Prediction/README.md

 + **Feature Selection:** Different feature selection techniques were used to identify the most important features for model training.

 **Machine Learning Techniques**
 + **Machine Learning Algorithms:** A total of various machine learning algorithms were compared to identify the best one for the task of predicting diabetes types.
-The algorithms included Logistic Regression, K-Nearest Neighbor, Decision Tree, Random Forest, XGBoost, and Neural Networks.
+The algorithms included Logistic Regression, K-Nearest Neighbor, Decision Tree, Random Forest, and XGBoost.
 + **Hyperparameter Tuning:** GridSearchCV was used to tune the hyperparameters of the selected machine learning algorithm.

 **Results**